dmlc/dgl/README.md

 </p>

 ## <img src="http://data.dgl.ai/asset/image/new.png" width="30">DGL News
+**07/22/2021**: The new **v0.7.0 release** includes a number of system optimizations, new models, new features and enhancements and bugfixes.
+See our [release note](https://github.com/dmlc/dgl/releases/tag/v0.7.0) for more details.

 **02/26/2021**: The new **v0.6.0 release** includes distributed heterogeneous graph support, 13 more model examples, a Chinese translation of user guide thank to community support, and a new tutorial.
 See our [release note](https://github.com/dmlc/dgl/releases/tag/v0.6.0) for more details.

 **09/05/2020**: We invite you to participate in the survey [here](https://forms.gle/Ej3jHCocACmb49Gp8) to make DGL better fit for your needs.
 Thanks!

-**08/21/2020**: The new **v0.5.0 release** includes distributed GNN training, overhauled documentation and user guide, and several more features.
-We have also submitted some models to the [OGB](https://ogb.stanford.edu) leaderboard.
-See our [release note](https://github.com/dmlc/dgl/releases/tag/0.5.0) for more details.

 ## Using DGL